mwaylabs/generator-m-ionic/docs/guides/icons_splash_screens.md

 ```
 res/
-  |- android
+  |- android/
-    | icon1.png
+    | default/
     | ....
-  |- ios
+  |- ios/
-    | icon1.png
+    | default/
     | ....
 ```

 The Generator-M also creates a couple of files and folders.
 Initially a folder for the android and ios resources with some more example files in them.

 ## Simple example
-For most projects it will suffice to put all the icons and splash screen files in the platform folders and link to them in the `config.xml`.
+For most projects it will suffice to put all the icons and splash screen files in the `res/platform/default` folders and link to them in the `config.xml`.

 For the simplest example include this in your `config.xml`: